dnelson/temet/README.md

 Organization
 ------------

+* catalog/ - creation of post-processing catalogs.
 * cosmo/ - analysis specific for cosmological/comoving boxes
-* collab/ - exploration and plots for collaborations/non-first author papers
 * data/ - external text data files from the literature
 * ICs/ - initial condition generation
 * load/ - loading of group catalogs, snapshots, auxcats
 * ML/ - machine learning
 * obs/ - analysis and data reduction for observations
 * plot/ - generalized plotting
-* projects/ - analysis and plots for first-author papers/projects
 * tables/ - large pre-computed datafiles (empty until downloaded)
 * tracer/ - Monte Carlo tracer particles
-* util/ - misc helper utilities
+* util/ - helper utilities and general algorithms.
 * vis/ - visualization

 Reproducing Published Papers
 ----------------------------

+* collab/ - exploration and plots for collaborations/non-first author papers
+* projects/ - analysis and plots for first-author papers/projects

 The complete analysis and plot set of published papers can (theoretically) be reproduced with the following entry points inside the `projects/` directory.
 Note that in practice some analyses are costly and would better be done (and were actually